Gun culture in the United States

 Percent of households with guns in 2016.
 RAND Corporation.

 Gun culture in the United States refers to the behaviors, attitudes, and beliefs surrounding the ownership and use of firearms by private citizens.
-Gun ownership is deeply rooted in the country’s history and is legally protected by the Second Amendment to the United States Constitution.
+Gun ownership is deeply rooted in the country's history and is legally protected by the Second Amendment to the United States Constitution.
 Firearms in the U.S. are commonly used for self-defense, hunting, and recreational activities.

-Gun politics in the United States are highly polarized.
+Gun politics in the United States is highly polarized.
 Advocates of gun rights, typically aligned with conservative or libertarian views, emphasize the importance of the Second Amendment and oppose gun control.
-In contrast, those who support stricter gun control, often with liberal perspectives, advocate for more regulations to reduce gun violence.
+In contrast, those who support stricter gun control, often with more liberal perspectives, advocate for more regulations to protect human life and reduce gun violence.
 The gun culture in the United States is unique among developed nations due to the massive volume of firearms owned by civilians, the popularity of firearms for self-defense, hunting, and sporting activities, and a generally permissive regulatory environment.